THE BIBLE DOCTRINE OF NONCONFORMITY

 Within the soul of every person there is an inner longing and a deep quest for peace of mind.
 The world tries to satisfy this quest which is common to all men by offering the movies, the dance, television, drugs, smoking, drinking, etc. The child of God does not need the momentary, short-lived satisfaction that this world pretends to offer, for the Bible says of our Lord God, “He satisfies the longing soul, and fills the hungry soul with goodness” (Psalm 107:9).
 READ MORE

 Many people assume that music is neutral.
 That it’s neither good nor bad.
-But as we may soon discover this assumption is flawed.
+But as we may soon discover this assumption is wrong.
 The Scriptures teach that all music is spiritual with underlying principles of good and evil.
 We can be certain of this fact by studying the history of Lucifer.
 As one of the highest ranking angels prior to his “fall”, Lucifer was created with the ability to produce music.
 We cannot find this description in connection to any of the other angels.
 READ MORE

 THE CHRISTIAN AND “RECREATIONAL” HABITS